NVIDIA/DALI/docs/advanced_topics_checkpointing.rst

 Other kinds of ``source`` don't support checkpointing.
-Their state won't be saved in a checkpoint and after restoring from checkpoint, they will start from the beginning.
+Their state won't be saved in a checkpoint and after restoring from a checkpoint, they will start from the beginning.
 If you want to use checkpointing, we recommend you rewrite your source to be a supported callable.